 So, are you wondering what Santa did about the Play Doh kits my kids wanted?
 I let him know that I'd take care of the Play Dough, and assigned him something else.
 Yes.
 I did buy the kits.
 That means I payed for Play Doh that my kids won't be able to use.
 They kept the design tools, and the Play Doh will be given as birthday gifts to their friends.
 I'm very happy with the result.
 Happy kids who don't feel deprived because of Celiac!

 Want more kid-friendly gluten free recipes?
-You might like these:
+You might like these.
+Images below are linked: